vanKvo/green-world/README.md

 * Site Map: Provide all links in the website

 ### Run the website's main page
-Run the index.html with a browser
+Download the code and run the index.html file with a browser